-A cerebral or intracranial aneurysm is a dilation of an artery in the brain that results from a weakening of the inner muscular layer (the intima) of a blood vessel wall.
+A cerebral or intracranial aneurysm is a weakening of the inner muscular layer (the intima) of a blood vessel wall, resulting in a balloon-like outpouching.
 The vessel develops a blister-like dilation that can become thin and rupture without warning.
 The resultant bleeding into the space around the brain is called a subarachnoid hemorrhage (SAH).
 This kind of hemorrhage can lead to a stroke, coma and/or death.
 Several factors are believed to contribute to the formation of cerebral aneurysms.
 These include:

 - Hypertension (high blood pressure)